wein.plus

 Log in Become a Member

-The northern part of the Languedoc-Roussillon area in the deep south of France on the Mediterranean coast.
-It includes, from north to southwest, the three départements of Gard, Hérault and Aude.
-The much smaller Roussillon in the département of Pyrénées-Orientales connects to the west, and the wine-growing regions of Provence and Rhône to the east.
-The name derives from "langue d'oc", which means "language of the Oc" (oc = yes).
-This Occitan language was spoken south of the Loire in the Middle Ages; to the north, "langue d'oil" was spoken ("oil" developed into "oui").
-The regions of Languedoc-Roussillon and Midi-Pyrénées were merged in 2016 to form the new political region of Occitanie.
-Long before the much more famous Champagne, a sparkling wine was produced here, today's Blanquette de Limoux.
-A special form of a high-alcohol, sweet vin de liqueur in the Languedoc is the Cartagène.
-Until the 1980s, the Languedoc had a reputation as a wine-growing region that mainly produced cheap mass wine.
-From the beginning of the 1990s, there were EU-sponsored grubbing-up programmes.
-This led to an extremely strong reduction of the vineyards in only 10 years.
+The northern part of the Languedoc-Roussillon region in the deep south of France on the Mediterranean coast.
+From north to south-west, it comprises the three departments of Gard, Hérault and Aude.
+The much smaller Roussillon in the department of Pyrénées-Orientales adjoins to the west, with the wine-growing regions of Provence and Rhône to the east.
+The name is derived from "langue d'oc", which means "language of the Oc" (oc = yes).
+This Occitan language was spoken south of the Loire in the Middle Ages; "langue d'oil" was spoken to the north ("oui" developed from "oil").

 Voices of our members